Table of Contents

 For many travelers Santa Barbara, California is the goldilocks of destinations: it’s large enough to have many creative small businesses yet small enough to have charm.

-And, for food lovers, it has world-class wineries, top-notch restaurants, and some of the best farmers markets in the state like the Downtown Santa Barbara Famers Market.
+And, for food lovers, it has world-class wineries, top-notch restaurants, and some of the best farmers markets in the state like the Downtown Santa Barbara Farmers Market.

 Visit The Downtown Santa Barbara Farmers Market

-Of the many things to do in Santa Barbara (and there are lots!), we highly recommend (nay, insist!) that a visit to the weekly farmers market is on the list.
+Of the many things to do in Santa Barbara, California (and there are lots!), we highly recommend (nay, insist!) that a visit to the weekly farmers market is on the list.
 Because of the many things on the list of what is grown in California, Santa Barbara brings many to its farmers’ markets.

 There are many markets to choose from, but we’re going to hone in on the Downtown Santa Barbara Farmers Market because it’s a vibrant market that gives you a chance to meet the local farms.